The Recommended Split Between Passive And Active Investing

 Owning Bay Area real estate and tech stocks were my main two ways of participating in the long-term startup and tech boom.
 As I said in a previous post, I was too untalented to get a job at a growing tech company.

-Further, my real estate crowdfunding in the Sunbelt/Heartland have performed extremely well.
+Further, my real estate crowdfunding in the Sunbelt/Heartland have performed well since 2016, although 2022 – 2023 faced a blockade due to aggressive rate hikes.
 The demographic shift towards lower-cost areas of the country should continue thanks to work-from-home and technology.

 Always Going to Actively Invest Some Money